Skip to main content

 6 Months Before

-- Visas: Confirm your status (L1, TN, H1B, Green Card).
+• Visas: Confirm your status (L-1, TN, H-1B, Green Card).
 You cannot live here without this sorted.

-- Research Greenwich schools (they rival top Toronto private schools like UCC or Havergal).
+• Research Greenwich schools (they rival top Toronto private schools like UCC or Havergal).

-- Talk to a cross-border tax specialist.
+• Talk to a cross-border tax specialist about departure tax and deemed dispositions.

 Moving Week

-- Pack an essentials bag with all immigration documents (Passports + Visas!).
+• Pack an essentials bag with all immigration documents (Passports + Visas!).
 Do not pack these in the truck!

-- Confirm details with your international movers (customs forms are required).
+• Confirm details with your international movers (customs forms are required).

-- Cross the border (expect a wait for visa processing if doing it at the POE).
+• Cross the border (expect a wait for visa processing if doing it at the POE).

 Greenwich Neighborhoods: The Toronto Equivalent